Want to share what you like about MassLegalHelp with us?

 What if my employer already has a sick time policy?

-If your employer has a better sick time policy than this law, that is OK.
+If your employer has a better sick time policy than this law, that is okay.
 This law is the minimum sick time policy your employer must offer.

 What if my employer says I cannot get sick time?